 Our Verdict

-Bottom Line: CAPOT is the better choice.
-It supports a higher max weight capacity of 400 lbs compared to Oline's 300 lbs, and offers 8-way lumbar adjustability.
+Bottom Line: CAPOT Ergonomic Mesh Office Chair is the better choice.
+This chair offers superior weight capacity at 400 lbs compared to Oline's 300 lbs, and features more advanced 8-way lumbar adjustability for 50% pressure reduction, all at a more accessible price point of $199.

 Key Differences